President Trump And First Lady Test Positive For COVID-19

 In the Thursday Fox News interview, Trump said Hicks wore "a lot of masks."

-So far, more than 200,000 Americans have died of the virus.
 Globally, coronavirus has been responsible for more than 1 million deaths.

-Trump's campaign has scheduled a rally in Sanford, Fla., on Friday night and two rallies in Wisconsin on Saturday.
-There was no immediate word on whether the rallies would continue or be canceled.